AntsaTsaroana/retina-portfolio/README.md

 # retina-portfolio

-The portdolio is live at https://retinaportfolio.netlify.app
+Our portfolio is live at https://retina-portfolio.netlify.app